 Fastest Ways to Stop a Toothache

-The reasons for experiencing a toothache are various, and it is important to know that visiting your dentist should be your top priority.
-The number one reason is of course decay, which had spread to reach the nerve of the tooth causing severe, intense pain.
+The reasons for experiencing a toothache vary, and it is important to know that visiting your Shreveport dentist should be your top priority.
+The number one reason is, of course, decay, which had spread to reach the nerve of the tooth, causing severe, intense pain.
 Another reason that is also very common is gum disease and pockets.
 These are spaces formed between the teeth as a result of a lack of hygiene.
-They trap bacteria and food remnants causing pain that is quite severe.
+They trap bacteria and food remnants, causing pain that is quite severe.
 If your tooth is cracked, you’ll likely feel intense pain, especially when biting.

 Fix Your Toothache with Saltwater:

-Salt water is actually a natural mouth rinse.
+Saltwater is actually a natural mouth rinse.
 In the old days, this was the only method of cleaning your pockets.
 By mixing a tablespoon of salt with a warm glass of water and rinsing it throughout your mouth, you would feel immediate relief.
-This is because of the alkaline nature of the salt that tends to pull out the acids responsible for pain, decay and gum disease.
-We asked our friend, Dr. Matt Laurich, a dentist in Livonia, MI, about toothache remedies.
-Dr. Laurich says that saltwater is at the top of the list for fastest ways to stop a toothache.
+This is because of the alkaline nature of the salt that tends to pull out the acids responsible for pain, decay, and gum disease.
+We asked our friend, Dr. Cody Boals, a dentist in Colorado Springs, CO, about toothache remedies.
+Dr. Boals says that saltwater is at the top of the list for the fastest ways to stop a toothache.
 He highly recommends this to his patients.

 Fix Your Toothache with Cloves: